 Rachel works alongside Elsa Urmston (CAT Manager), Jonathon George (Physiotherapist) and Sarah Lewis (Dance Tutor) and screens the dance students for injury risk by assessing each individuals strengths and weaknesses.
 Personal exercise programs are then designed to optimise the dancers function and performance and to rehabilitate following injury.

-Kate trained at the London Studio Centre gaining a BA (Hons) in Theatre Dance.
+Kate trained at London Studio Centre, gaining a BA Hons in Theatre Dance.
 During her time there she was a member of Intoto Dance Company, working with choreographers such as Rafael Bonachela, Jonzi D, Vivienne Newport and Michael Popper.

-Through her performance career Kate has worked with the Royal Opera House, Foot In Hand Dance Company, Ruff Cut Dance Theatre, Turbulance Dance Company, Base Dance Company, Sols Dance Company and Helix Dance.
+Through her performance career Kate has worked with the Royal Opera House, Foot In Hand Dance Company, Ruff Cut Dance Theatre, Turbulance Dance Company, Base Dance Company, Sol Dans Company and Helix Dance.

 Jonathan is a Physiotherapy Extended Scope Practitioner and specializes in musculoskeletal disorders.
 Jonathan qualified with an Honours degree in Physiotherapy from Brunel University.
 Having completed a Masters degree in Neuromuscular Physiotherapy as well as successfully completing the Manipulation Association of Chartered Physiotherapy exams, Jonathan is considered an expert and specialist in his chosen field.
 Jonathan has extensive experience in the public and private sector both in London and the East of England and was Head Physiotherapist at QPR Football Club and has previously worked at Ipswich Town Football Club.
 Jonathan has treated elite athletes in golf, motor racing, skiing, water skiing, athletics, rugby (men and women’s) and tennis.
 Additionally he has experience of treating elite dance and performing artists having worked for and with the Royal Academy and Dance and Performing Arts.
 Jonathan’s key areas of interest and specialism is in spinal and knee disorders.